Is the IB easier than A-Levels in Singapore? - Australian International School (AIS)

 The A-Levels offer more flexibility in subject selection and provide two exam dates each year, allowing students to choose based on their schedules.

-Both programs require final examinations, but a key difference is that A-Level final exams determine the entire grade on the graduate’s certificate, disregarding performance throughout the school year.
+Both programmes require final examinations, but a key difference is that A-Level final exams determine the entire grade on the graduate’s certificate, disregarding performance throughout the school year.

 Should you decide to sit for the A-Levels, you’ll be studying in a more traditional classroom setting and taking notes in lessons and lectures which you would later refer to when you study or prepare for exams.